Back to blog

 Once all of the above is complete, you’ll need to sort out insurance and take into account that as you are running a care agency, you will need extra insurance because you are working with vulnerable people.
 Research insurance brokers that deal with home care agencies and do speak to two or three providers before choosing the right one for your business.

-Marketing your Homecare business
+Marketing your homecare business

 Once you are ready to go, you need care recipients!
 A good way to market your agency is to go through your local authorities especially to get started although you will have to tender for work.
 It’s worthwhile looking at other tenders to understand what’s required.
 You will need to provide evidence of financial stability, registration with CQC, experience, staff, certificate of incorporation, health and safety information, and other important documents.